What is magnetism?

 Electromagnets only become magnetic under the influence of an electrical current.

-They are often preferred to permanent magnets when a deep and very strong magnetic field is necessary.
-A main advantage of an electromagnet over a permanent magnet is that one can quickly turn off or change the magnetic field, by controlling the amount of electric current in the windings.
+If you need a very strong and deep magnetic field, choose an electromagnet instead of a permanent magnet.
+The main advantage is that you can quickly turn off or change the magnetic field by controlling the amount of electric current in the windings.

 Electromagnets generally consist of a core of ferromagnetic material, such as soft iron, around which a coil has been wound.
 The core is only magnetic as long as an electric current flows through the coil.

 The flux density is the number of magnetic field lines that pass through a certain point on a surface.
 Another indication is magnetic induction.
 The unit of magnetic flux is the weber (Wb).